Skywalker13/immutable-fancy.js/README.md

 `get`, `getIn`, etc, ... that are a bit annoying when it's simpler to use a path.

 ImmutableFancy can be used exactly like Immutable.js.
-It's a drop-in replacement.
+It extends the objects with the `fancy*` methods.

 ## API additions